aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 Equatorial Guinea gained independence in 1968 after 190 years of Spanish rule.
 This tiny country, composed of a mainland portion plus five inhabited islands, is one of the smallest on the African continent.
-President OBIANG NGUEM MBASOGO has ruled the country for over two decades since seizing power from his uncle, then President MACIAS, in a 1979 coup.
-Although nominally a constitutional democracy since 1991, the 1996 and 2002 presidential elections - as well as the 1999 legislative elections - were widely seen as being flawed.
-The president controls most opposition parties through the judicious use of patronage.
-Despite the country's economic windfall from oil production resulting in a massive increase in government revenue in recent years, there have been few improvements in the country's living standards.
+President Teodoro OBIANG NGUEMA MBASOGO has ruled the country since 1979 when he seized power in a coup.
+Although nominally a constitutional democracy since 1991, the 1996 and 2002 presidential elections - as well as the 1999 and 2004 legislative elections - were widely seen as flawed.
+The president exerts almost total control over the political system and has discouraged political opposition.
+Equatorial Guinea has experienced rapid economic growth due to the discovery of large offshore oil reserves, and in the last decade has become Sub-Saharan Africa's third largest oil exporter.
+Despite the country's economic windfall from oil production resulting in a massive increase in government revenue in recent years, there have been few improvements in the population's living standards.

 People Equatorial Guinea